ACMAS/ACMAS-Frontend/ACMAS/Docker + ACMAS How-To.md

 It is __highly__ recommended to use [Docker Desktop](https://www.docker.com/products/docker-desktop/) instead of Docker CLI.
 If you do not have Docker installed, please do so before continuing to the remainder of the instructions._

+## Setup
 ### Using the Docker containers
 Each time you make changes to the code you will need to turn off the Docker container and then turn it back on.
  Make sure to turn off the container when you are done working.
 ### Start Docker
 In order to run Docker applications you must open __Docker Desktop__ or start the Docker service on your device.
 ### Navigate to "/ACMAS-Frontend/ACMAS"
 Open the repository directory `ACMAS-Frontend` and navigate to the `ACMAS` directory within.
 Open this `ACMAS` directory in the command-line or terminal.

 ---
 ## Production server